megamarc/Tilengine/docs/quick_guide.md

 ### Setting the sprite image

 A spriteset contains many frames of animation.
 By default a sprite is assigned the first image of the spriteset.
 Images in a spriteset are referenced with their index, starting from 0.
-Indexes can be obtained from sprite name with \ref TLN_FindSpritesetSprite and assigned with \ref TLN_SetSpritePicture oassing sprite index and frame index:
+Indexes can be obtained from sprite name with \ref TLN_FindSpritesetSprite and assigned with \ref TLN_SetSpritePicture passing sprite index and frame index:

 ```C
 int frame = TLN_FindSpritesetSprite(spriteset, "standing1");